robtweed/ewd-qoper8/guide.md

 Try the following GET requests:
 - /qoper8/pass should echo back your original message
 - /qoper8/fail should return a 403 error
-- /qoper8/nohandler should return a 400 ‘No handler found’ error
+- /qoper8/nohandler should return a 400 'No handler found' error

 ## Express Router
 ewd-qoper8-express also provides a pre-packaged version of Express Router.
 Simply use it as follows: